downtheline5/seattle_boston_airbnb/README.md

 3. What features are important for one to be a Superhost?

 # Files
-Project1.ipynb: Main notebook which runs all the analysis. seattle_airbnb/*.csv: Contains files for the Seattle airbnb data. boston_airbnb/*.csv: Contains files for the Boston airbnb data.
+1. Project1.ipynb: Main notebook which runs all the analysis.
+2. seattle_airbnb/*.csv: Contains files for the Seattle airbnb data.
+3. boston_airbnb/*.csv: Contains files for the Boston airbnb data.

 # Results
 Article on Medium was posted: https://medium.com/@vinaymaddali/seattle-and-boston-airbnb-price-and-superhost-analysis-38a42418721f

 # Acknowledgements
-Thanks to Udacity for this project and pointing me to this dataset.
+Thanks to Udacity for this project and pointing me to this dataset. <br />
 Thanks to Kaggle and the contributors for the data.